agataczerwinska-cmd/chile_comparison_renewable_energy_adoption/README.md

 **Argentina restricted natural gas exports to Chile starting 2004** amid its own domestic energy crisis, with export cuts peaking in 2007 at over half of prior shipments.
-Chile had built roughly 3 GW of gas-fired capacity in the 1990s around cheap Argentine gas, so the shortage hit hard — natural gas prices in Chile reportedly rose from around $84 to over $400 per million m³ between 2004 and 2008, while consumption collapsed.
+Chile had built roughly 3 GW of gas-fired capacity in the 1990s around cheap Argentine gas, so the shortage hit hard and natural gas prices in Chile reportedly rose from around $84 to over $400 per million m³ between 2004 and 2008, while consumption collapsed.
 Facing this shock, Chile turned to coal and diesel as the cheapest available substitutes, driving the